dinuScripnic/AI-and-ML-IMC/README.md

 <img src="./Imgs/clustering.png">

 * Cluster analysis is a method of unsupervised machine learning
-* GIven a set of data points we should find natural grouping among the observations
+* Given a set of data points we should find natural grouping among the observations
 * Optimal Clustering should
     * Minimize the intra-cluster distance (distinctivness)
     * Maximize the inter-cluster distance (cohesiveness)